mkez00/psaas-example/README.md

 To disable SSL for the appliance login to the appliance and run the following: `sudo sh /etc/psaas-devops-exercise/psaas-cli.sh disable-ssl`

+Migration Information
+-

+After building/downloading a new OVA provision the appiance on the same network as the legacy OVA.
+On first boot the appliance will automatically scan for existing appliances and will automatically update the new appliance with the legacy appliance settings.
+These settings include:

+- Port number
+- SSL Settings

+The appliance will expose its settings on port 8888 for future appliances to scan for and update from.

 Building with Packer
 =